 These, of course, are very common employers of graduates of healthcare administration programs.
 Responsibilities of administrators in these sectors may include hiring, training, and overseeing personnel; managing schedules and financial operations and reporting; implementing policies; dealing with human resource issues and legalities; and making decisions regarding medical equipment purchases and patient care procedures.

 These facilities are long-term care centers for seniors.
 They provide meals, bathing and dressing assistance, medication management, and transportation.
 In these environments, healthcare administrators maintain relationships with patients and families, direct staff, manage inventory, and uphold the standards required by government.

 Hospice / Palliative Care

 These programs for end-of-life care can be found in hospitals, nursing homes, and independent facilities.
-In these settings, healthcare administrators implement policies and procedures and manage overall operations.
+In these settings, health services managers implement policies and procedures and manage overall operations.

 In this fast-growing sector of the healthcare field, independent contractors work as consultants with various healthcare organizations.
 They may help streamline operations, train staff, or take on special projects.

 Emergency Medical Services (EMS)

 EMS administrators organize and manage emergency response communication and resources within a specific geographic region.